tspnetwork/tspdocs/content/docs/protocol/concepts/keyring.md

 respectively:

 ```
-evmosd keys
+tspd keys
 ```

 ```
-evmosd keys [command] --help
+tspd keys [command] --help
 ```

 To create a new key in the keyring, run the `add` subcommand with a `<key_name>` argument.
 You will have to provide a password for the newly generated key.
 This key will be used in the next section.

 ```
-evmosd keys add dev0# Put the generated address in a variable for later use.MY_VALIDATOR_ADDRESS=$(evmosd keys show dev0 -a)
+tspd keys add dev0# Put the generated address in a variable for later use.MY_VALIDATOR_ADDRESS=$(tspd keys show dev0 -a)
 ```

 This command generates a new 24-word mnemonic phrase, persists it to the relevant backend, and outputs information about